 This beach, like Smather’s Beach, has bathrooms and super white soft sand.
 Honestly, if you are looking for amazing photos in the Florida Keys, then head to this beach so you can take photos with the old bridge in the background.

 Famous even to non-Americans, South Beach is one of the most popular tourist spots in Miami, Florida.

 With its lively nightlife, it is known as a trendy place for anyone’s getaway trip.

-Overall, the ambience here is great, just know that it’ll be hard to find a time when South Beach is not too crowded.
+Overall, the ambiance here is great, just know that it’ll be hard to find a time when South Beach is not too crowded.

-The first one in our list of things to do on the West Coast of Florida is visiting Sarasota’s powdered sand beach.
+The first one on our list of things to do on the West Coast of Florida is visiting Sarasota’s powdered sand beach.

 It has the softest and whitest beach sand among the many beaches of Florida so it surely is a must-visit!
 Fun fact: this beach’s sand is actually 99% quartz from the Appalachian Mountains.

 A city filled with cafes, shops, and dining choices is just a short walk from Siesta Key.

 Additional Florida Beach Ideas